Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-plugins-to-ui.md

  - `/var/www/pioreactorui/contrib/jobs/`, is the source of the "default" jobs
  - `/user/pioreactor/.pioreactor/plugins/ui/jobs`, is a directory to put custom plugins.

-Placing a new yaml file in either of these folders will populate the UI dropdown with your new automation.
+Placing a new yaml file in either of these folders will populate the page with your new job.
 Here's an example `example.yaml` file:

 ```yaml
 ---